-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://pressbooks.library.ryerson.ca/ pandemicpublicpolicy/?p=1010#oembed-1
+A YouTube element has been excluded from this version of the text.
+You can view it online here: https://pressbooks.library.ryerson.ca/ pandemicpublicpolicy/?p=1010

-1a.
-"What are policy professionals saying we must do first?"
+• "What are policy professionals saying we must do first?"

 What are policy professionals saying we must do first?